More on the long time stability of Feynman-Kac semigroups: Results

 In addition, there exist a $C^2(\X)$ function $\mathscr{W}:\X\to[1,+\infty)$ and a constant $c \geq 0$ such that

 \end{assumption}

 Condition~\eqref{eq:contlyapunov} can be checked by direct computations, as shown on some examples in Section~\ref{sec:contappli}.
-Finding a function~$\mathscr{W}$ such that~\eqref{eq:majoLW} holds is generally just a formality, since we build Lyapunov functions in an exponential form.
-More precisely, we consider in general~$W(x) = \e^{a U(x)}$ for some function~$U:\X\to\R$ and $a>0$, and~$\mathscr{W}(x) = \e^{a' U(x)}$ for $0<a'<a$.
+Finding a function~$\mathscr{W}$ such that~\eqref{eq:majoLW} holds is usually done by considering Lyapunov functions in an exponential form, \emph{i.e.} $W(x) = \e^{a U(x)}$ for some function~$U:\X\to\R$ and $a>0$, and~$\mathscr{W}(x) = \e^{a' U(x)}$ for $0<a'<a$.
+We refer for instance to~\cite[Proposition~1]{ferre2019fine} for precise sufficient conditions for~\eqref{eq:majoLW} to hold in this context.
 In the proof of Theorem~\ref{theo:continuous},~\eqref{eq:contlyapunov}-\eqref{eq:majoLW} are used to control~$P_t^f$ thanks to a Grönwall lemma.
-It is also important to remark that, in the case $f = 0$, we are exactly back to typical conditions for the ergodicity of SDEs and compactness of the evolution operator $P_t$, see~\cite[Theorem 8.9]{bellet2006ergodic}.
+It is also important to remark that, in the case $f = 0$,~\eqref{eq:contlyapunov} is a standard condition for the ergodicity of SDEs and compactness of the evolution operator~$P_t$, see~\cite[Theorem 8.9]{bellet2006ergodic}.
 As in Section~\ref{sec:discrete}, some regularity of the transition kernel is required.
 A natural condition in the context of diffusions reads as follows~\cite[Section 7]{bellet2006ergodic}.